Friendship recession

 The friendship recession is a decline in the number of friends people have in Canada and the United States.
 The decline first began in the late 20th century.
 This phenomenon is theorized to have a wide range of impacts on mental and physical health.

 Statistics

-USA
+United States

 Surveys show that the number of close friends people have on average has decreased.
 Those who state they have 10+ close friends, excluding family members, was 33% in 1990, but has now decreased to 13% in 2021.

 Canada

 Canadian seniors can often feel more lonely than the general population.
 Ageism, the community environment and dementia can put them more at risk.

 Impacts

 Social isolation significantly increases a person's risk of premature death from all causes, a risk that may rival that of smoking, obesity, and physical inactivity.
 It also creates a higher likelihood of becoming depressed or anxious, or committing suicide.
 One study in Germany showed that having several friends is correlated with fewer worries about the economy and higher life satisfaction.

 Those without friends are more likely to feel lonely.
 Chronic loneliness is linked to poorer sleep and increases the odds of cardiovascular disease as much as smoking 15 cigarettes per day would.
 This may be because people who are chronically lonely develop long-term "fight-or-flight" stress signaling, which negatively affects immune system functioning, leading to less immunity and more inflammation.

 Finally, in a study evaluating 99 countries, it was found that those who prioritize friendships tend to be happier, especially if they are women, older people, less educated or people of an individualistic culture.
 Friendships becoming less prioritized in North America may mean that the friendship recession is causing a decrease in happiness for the average citizen.